The Graphite Lab

 A product that tries to do everything ends up doing nothing well.
 Here’s what we left out, and why we don’t feel bad about it.

-- ×Does not send reminder messages between the booking and the day of the appointment.
+• ×Sends no reminder messages between the booking and the day of the appointment.